rohanmr/Backend-Server-UserAuth/README.md

 Tested API.

-Download the code and Run.
+Download the code and Run by following Steps.

-## Following Steps:
+ Following Steps:

-Steps:

   npm i